The Dø: Biography

-Formation and early career (2005–07)
+Formation and early career (2005–2007)

 Olivia Merilahti and Dan Levy met in 2005 while recording the music for the French film Empire of the Wolves directed by Chris Nahon and produced by Gaumont.

-They released their first piece under the name The Dø a few months later in the form of three-track EP.
+They released their first piece under the name the Dø a few months later in the form of a three-track EP.
 The band's name is derived from the first note of the solfège scale, and is pronounced as the English word "dough", with a long "o" sound.
 It is written with the letter Ø (slashed o), and the "D" often in lower-case to resemble a half note.
-This included "The Bridge Is Broken", composed for a contemporary dance ballet titled Scène d'amour by Finnish choreographer Juha-Pekka Marsalo.
+The EP included the track "The Bridge Is Broken", composed for a contemporary dance ballet titled Scène d'amour by Finnish choreographer Juha-Pekka Marsalo.
 They continued their work on films, including The Passenger (awarded at the Festival d'Angers and the Festival d'Aubagne), Wild Camp and Darling.
 They scored the dance works Prologue, Perle and Cinderella by Juha-Pekka Marsalo, as well as poetry lectures by Carolyn Carlson) and the stage play Laure by Colette Peignot.

 In their free time, they wrote the songs which would feature on their first album, A Mouthful.
 The band's Myspace page was opened in 2007.
 The first four songs ("The Bridge is Broken", "At Last", "On My Shoulders" and "Playground Hustle") were released online.
 These quickly created a buzz that brought them to play a series of sold-out concerts in Paris.
 In December 2007, they opened the festival Les Transmusicales de Rennes.

 Meanwhile, they signed on the indie label Cinq/7, and the song "On My Shoulders" was their first single, also used in an Oxford-notepads commercial.